Vejle: Middle ages

+Rosborg was located in the marshlands of the Vejle valley, located a couple hundred meters west of the city.
+It sat atop a manmade hill around 1.75 meters high, 40 meters long, and 25 meters wide.
+There had been multiple buildings in the castle, the oldest of these being seemingly made of wood and possibly burning down; later another was made of stone.
+During an excavation in 1912, there were found multiple sets of pottery from the Rhine, one with a very distinctive face of a bearded man.

+Early modern period

 In the late 17th and early 18th centuries, Vejle's population was diminished as a consequence of plague and war.
+In 1796, though, Vejle was made the seat of the newly founded Vejle County.

+Industrialisation

-In 1796, though, Vejle was made the seat of the newly founded Vejle County, and the town expanded throughout the 19th century, benefiting from improvements such as a new harbour on the fjord, a railroad station, and modern utilities.
+Throughout the 19th century, the town benefited from improvements such as a new harbour on the fjord, a railway station, and modern utilities.
 From the mid-19th century into the 20th century, Vejle developed from a provincial market town into a busy industrial centre, eventually becoming known as the "Manchester of Denmark" for its many cotton mills.

 Geography

+Topography

 Downtown Vejle was built on an island of glacial till in Vejle River remaining from a hill formed during the last ice age.

 In a country where the highest natural elevation is only about 170 m (558 ft) above sea level, Vejle is known for the forested hills that rise to the north and south of the town and fjord.

 The valleys of the two rivers that converge at Vejle are both unique in Denmark: Vejle River Valley (Vejle Ådal) is the longest tunnel valley in Denmark, and the Grejs Valley (Grejsdalen) is the largest ravine in Denmark.

 Both empty into Vejle Fjord, which connects Vejle by water through the Little Belt strait to the Baltic Sea, and through the Kattegat and Skagerrak straits to the Atlantic Ocean.

+Cityscape

+Development of new architecture, art and alternative town spaces throughout the 1990s has made the city an attraction.
+Vejle was the first city in Denmark, which had its own official architecture policy to set high standards for the urban development.
+The fjord is also the site of the modern wave-shaped apartment complex known as The Wave (Bølgen).